bjsilver/bag_wiki/docs/FAQs/conda_setup.md

 To ensure that conda always prioritises installing from conda forge,

-1. edit the `.condarc` file in your home directory to prioritise `condaforge`
+1. edit the `.condarc` file in your home directory to prioritise `conda-forge`

 	```
 	channel_priority: strict